Lab 1: Building a Service Policy for Negative Enforcement

 If you are using multiple labs in one course, understand that some steps below may be redundant depending on labs deployed.
 To gain full benefits from this lab, please delete any objects created in your prior lab and continue with this lab as all necessary objects will be recreated.

 Following the tasks in the prior Introduction Section, you should now be able to access the F5 Distributed Cloud Console, having set your Work Domain Roles and Skill levels.
-If you have not done so already, please login to your tenant for this lab and proceed to Task 1.
+If you have not done so already, please login to your tenant for this lab using the Accept Inivitation link from your second email and proceed to Task 1.

-The following steps will allow you to deploy and advertise a globally available application.
-These steps will define an application, register its DNS and assign a target as an origin.
+The following steps will allow you to review the F5 Distributed Cloud Load Balancer that was deployed and is currently advertising a globally available application.
+These steps will allow you to review the application, its DNS entry and the Azure target that is configured as the origin.

 lab001